Helsinki Airport: New millennium and expansion of non-Schengen area (2000–2009)

 A historical event in 2000 was that the annual number of visitors to the Helsinki-Vantaa Airport surpassed 10 million.
 Approach traffic control moved from the so-called "cave" into its new overground premises.

 New border controls of the Schengen Agreement were taken into use in 2001.
 The third runway was inaugurated on 28 November 2002 and the first user was Finnair's McDonnell Douglas MD-11 en route to New York.
 In 2004, the international terminal was again expanded and a new shopping area was opened for long-haul passengers.
 A new air cargo service was opened for passengers with overweight luggage.
 24 new automatic check-in terminals were taken into use in 2006.

 On 13 August 2007 a new Hilton hotel, Hilton Helsinki-Vantaa Airport was opened near the airport, with 330 rooms.
 Independent use of parallel runways started in November 2007.

 A free-of-charge WLAN network was opened at the airport on 25 November 2008.

-In autumn 2009, the airport saw a great deal of industrial action, as Finavia outsourced check-in security controls.
+In the autumn of 2009, the airport saw a great deal of industrial action, as Finavia outsourced check-in security controls.
 The security controls were moved over to the cleaning and building service concern SOL.
 The labour agreements also changed.
 SOL started co-operation negotiations for 80 employees in January 2010.
 Outsourcing the security services had a positive impact on Finavia's economy, as this allowed the company to reach significant cost savings during the first half of 2010 compared to the second half of the previous year.
 This was largely because of the outsourcing of the security services at the Helsinki Airport.
 In late 2012, the Labour Court of Finland gave a statement that the security services at the airport were under the labour agreement of the security guard industry.
 After this, SOL terminated its contract, to end at the end of 2014 in the middle of its contract period.